Reasons Why Watches are so Expensive: Why are Watches so Expensive?

 And it’s important to have in mind that there is a huge difference between the battery-powered movements of cheap watches, and the cost of a good mechanical movement, whether you buy movements off-the-shelf or produce them in-house.

 Most luxury watch brands make their movements in-house because doing so adds another layer of appeal to a watch.
-Many people compare watches that have externally produced movements as luxury cars with externally made motors.
+Many people compare watches that have externally produced movements to luxury cars with externally made motors.
 For example, it maybe doesn’t feel very good to hear that your Mercedes has an Opel engine, right?

 Making movements in-house as a brand is appreciated by customers and watch enthusiasts because it shows that the brand goes above and beyond and that they take the art of watchmaking seriously.

-And if you make your movements in-house, the cost of the movements become quite high, because you need to have skilled watchmakers, you need to have good workplaces, and so on and so on….
+And if you make your movements in-house, the cost of the movements becomes quite high, because you need to have skilled watchmakers, you need to have good workplaces, and so on and so on….
 And buying a good mechanical movement externally may be cheaper than making your own, however, these movements have still been made by a skilled watchmaker, and this means that they won’t come cheap.
 In fact, buying a basic ETA movement will still cost a few hundred dollars.
 It’s hard to compare that with a cheap quartz movement from Japan, which many cheaper watches use, which costs only tens of dollars.

 Now, these are just for basic movements, but if you are to look at complications such as a tourbillion, it’s a completely different story, and making a movement like that, with several complications can very well cost several thousand, or even tens of thousands of dollars – just for the movement.